maxlanceund/equal-system/papers/the-undefinability-of-goodness-virtue-and-justice-en.md

 ---
-title: "The Undefinability of Goodness, Virtue, and Justice"
+title: "An Operational Description of Goodness, Virtue, and Justice——A Non-Essentialist Framework"
 author: "Lanceund, M."
-version: "1.6"
+version: "2.0 (Revised)"
-date: "2026-08-15"
+date: "2026-08"
 repository: "https://github.com/maxlanceund/equal-system"
 license: "CC BY-NC 4.0"
-keywords: [goodness, virtue, justice, directional signal, uncertainty subsumption, undefinability]
+keywords: [goodness, virtue, justice, directional signal, uncertainty subsumption, operational description]
 ---

-# The Undefinability of Goodness, Virtue, and Justice
+# An Operational Description of Goodness, Virtue, and Justice——A Non-Essentialist Framework

-> **Core Thesis**: Goodness, virtue, and justice are not definable objects of certainty.
-They are directional signals locked by systems within operational windows—pointing toward the system's own maintenance and operational continuity, rather than fixed content.
-This paper does not provide definitions for them.
-It only describes how they operate, how they change, how they fail, and how they are reconstituted.
+> **Core Thesis**: This paper does not provide substantive definitions (i.e., fixed-content identifications) of goodness, virtue, and justice.
+Instead, it offers an operational description: they are empirically identifiable as directional signals locked by systems within operational windows—pointing toward the system's own maintenance and operational continuity, rather than fixed content.

+---

 ## Abstract

-For centuries, philosophers have been defining goodness, virtue, and justice—attempting to lock their content into a formula, a principle, or an essence.
-This paper argues that this game is doomed to fail, and therefore chooses to withdraw, proposing an alternative way of understanding these concepts.

-The alternative proposed is as follows: goodness, virtue, and justice are directional signals locked by systems within operational windows—pointing toward the system's own maintenance and operational continuity, rather than fixed content.
-This paper does not attempt to provide new definitions, but argues that these concepts are undefinable because they do not belong to the category of the definable.
+This paper does not provide substantive definitions (i.e., fixed-content identifications) of goodness, virtue, and justice.
+Instead, it offers an operational description: they are empirically identifiable as directional signals locked by systems within operational windows—pointing toward the system's own maintenance and operational continuity, rather than fixed content.
+The paper argues that these concepts cannot be substantively defined because they do not belong to the category of the definable—they are directional signals, not objects of certainty.
 Their content shifts with changes in the system's boundary conditions, and their validity ceases when operations terminate.
 The paper presents six cross-civilizational historical counterexamples and six positive examples, demonstrating both the different contents these concepts condense into across different systems, and the clear boundaries they possess even in well-functioning systems.
-Falsifiability conditions are explicitly stated to maintain the framework's testability.
 This paper is descriptive rather than normative—it does not answer "what kind of goodness is good," but only describes "how goodness is locked within systems."

+**Keywords**: goodness; virtue; justice; directional signal; uncertainty subsumption; operational description

 ---

-## I. Positioning and Scholarly Dialogue
+## Literature Positioning and Scholarly Dialogue

-Before proceeding to the formal analysis, it is necessary to clarify this paper's position within the existing academic landscape.

-Discussions of goodness, virtue, and justice have largely followed three paths:

-1. **The Normative Ethics Path**: Attempts to define the content of goodness and establish rules of conduct.
-From Aristotle's "eudaimonia" to Kant's "categorical imperative," from utilitarianism's "greatest happiness" to virtue ethics' "inner qualities," each path attempts to lock down the content of goodness, virtue, and justice—yet none has achieved consensus or ended the debate.
-This suggests that the problem is not "which definition is correct," but "whether definition itself is possible."

-2. **The Meta-ethics Path**: Turns to the logical analysis of moral language, attempting to clarify the meaning of terms like goodness, virtue, and justice rather than prescribing their content.
-Moore argued that "good" is an indefinable, simple property; Ayer reduced it to emotional expression; and Wittgenstein, in the *Tractatus*, placed these concepts beyond the sayable.
-Meta-ethics reveals the difficulty of definition but does not explain why that difficulty exists.

-3. **The Historical and Relativist Path**: Points out, from historical or cultural perspectives, that the content of goodness, virtue, and justice shifts across time and cultures, thereby challenging their universality.
-However, such descriptions risk sliding into relativism and cannot explain the structure underlying these changes.

-This paper's contribution lies in applying the framework of *Uncertainty Subsumption* to ethics, arguing that goodness, virtue, and justice are undefinable not due to limitations of language or cognition, but due to their own structure—they are not lockable objects of certainty, but directional signals.
-This paper is not another path to definition, but an explanation of why the path of definition necessarily fails.

-### Dialogue with Wittgenstein

-This paper engages with Wittgenstein's position in the *Tractatus Logico-Philosophicus*.
-Wittgenstein drew a boundary between the sayable and the unsayable, placing goodness, ethics, and value beyond that boundary, advocating silence.
-This paper agrees with that judgment—goodness, virtue, and justice are indeed indefinable.
-But this paper takes one further step: silence is not the end.
-Beyond the boundary is not emptiness, but the operational field where certainty condenses and is submerged.
-This paper does not attempt to define goodness, virtue, and justice, but describes their operational trajectories as directional signals: how they are locked by systems, how they shift with boundary conditions, how they fail and are submerged.

-Wittgenstein stops at the boundary.
-This paper moves beyond the boundary to describe the structure beyond it.

-### Dialogue with Classical Philosophical Positions

-- **Dialogue with G.E.
-Moore**: Moore argued that "good" is an indefinable, simple property.
+This paper's dialogue partner is G.E.
+Moore's core argument in *Principia Ethica* (1903): Moore argued that "good" is an indefinable, simple property, and that any attempt to define "good" in terms of other concepts commits the "naturalistic fallacy."
 This paper agrees with the conclusion that "good is indefinable," but differs in reasoning: Moore held that "good" is indefinable because it is a simple, non-natural property; this paper holds that "good" is indefinable because it is itself a directional signal—its content shifts with boundary conditions and cannot be fixed in any definition.

-- **Dialogue with Immanuel Kant**: Kant anchored "good" in practical reason, holding that rational subjects can legislate through pure practical reason.
-This paper does not deny the coherence of Kant's framework, but offers a different analytical level: even in Kant's rational legislation, the content of "good" remains a directional signal locked under specific historical conditions.
-Kant's "categorical imperative" itself was a directional signal locked by the Enlightenment system under its specific boundary conditions.

-- **Dialogue with Friedrich Nietzsche**: Nietzsche argued that "good" is a revaluation of values by the weak against the strong, a negation of life-force.
-This paper's framework can accommodate this view: the changes in the content of "good" that Nietzsche described are precisely the re-condensation of directional signals following shifts in system boundary conditions.
-Nietzsche revealed the change in the content of "good," but did not explain its structural mechanism—this paper provides that mechanism.
+This paper does not attempt to refute the natural law tradition (Aquinas, 1274) or contemporary realist positions (Boyd, 1988), as they operate at a different theoretical level: they are normative (answering "what is good"), while this paper is descriptive (answering "how goodness is identified within systems").
+The contribution of this paper lies in applying the foundational framework of *Uncertainty Subsumption* (Lanceund, 2026a)—the condensation, maintenance, and subsumption of certainty from uncertainty—to the core concepts of ethics, providing an observational framework that does not depend on "the essence of goodness."

 This paper is an **applied ethics** paper within the Equal System series.
-It sits above *Uncertainty Subsumption* (foundational: how certainty condenses and is submerged) and *The Limit Theory of Meaning* (middle layer: how certainty operates within boundaries), applying the foundational framework to the core concepts of ethics.
+It sits above *Uncertainty Subsumption* (foundational: how certainty condenses and is submerged) (Lanceund, 2026a) and *The Limit Theory of Meaning* (middle layer: how certainty operates within boundaries) (Lanceund, 2026b), applying the foundational framework to the core concepts of ethics.

 ---

-## II.
-Theoretical Framework and Methodological Statement
+## Theoretical Framework and Methodological Statement

-### II.1 Core Analytical Tools: System and Directional Signal
+### Core Analytical Tools: System and Directional Signal

 Before proceeding to the argument, it is necessary to define the two core analytical tools used in this paper.